MagicWorld: Towards Long-Horizon Stability for Interactive Video World Exploration: Methodology

+To preserve structural consistency during action-driven scene evolution, we employ an action-guided geometry (AGG) strategy.
+Specifically, we reconstruct a 3D scene representation from the first frame and transform it according to action-induced viewpoint changes.
+The reconstructed geometry is projected into multiple views to encode action-conditioned scene transformations into a unified geometric prior.
+This prior serves as an explicit structural constraint for the world model, guiding scene evolution and stabilizing spatial layouts across interaction steps.
+AGG consists of two steps.

-\textbf{Action Mapping.} To convert user interaction into an executable geometric control signal, we map each discrete action $a_{n} \in \mathcal{A}$ to a camera extrinsic sequence of length $f$ (\emph{i.e.}, the camera trajectory at step $n$):
+\textit{\textbf{Action mapping.}} To convert user interactions into camera trajectories, each discrete action $a_n \in \mathcal{A}$ is mapped to a camera extrinsic sequence of length $f$ (i.e., the trajectory at step $n$):

-where $\Theta$ denotes tunable parameters (\textit{e.g.}, step size, rotation angle, or interpolation steps), $k=\{1, \ldots, f\}$ indexes the discretized camera poses along the trajectory, $\mathbf{R}$ and $\mathbf{t}$ denote the rotation and translation matrices.
-The trajectory initialization is given by the final camera extrinsics from the previous step, which is formulated as follows:
+where $\Theta$ denotes tunable parameters (e.g., step size, rotation angle, interpolation steps), $k = 1,\dots,f$ indexes the discretized camera poses along the trajectory, and $\mathbf{R}, \mathbf{t}$ are rotation and translation matrices.
+Given the first frame $\mathbf{I}_n^{(1)}$, we estimate its depth $D(x)$ \cite{Bochkovskii2024} and back-project pixels using camera intrinsics $\mathbf{K}$ to obtain a 3D geometric prior: $\hat{x}=\mathbf{K}^{-1}x,\; X_c=D(x)\hat{x}$.
+The representation is then transformed into the world coordinate system to form the scene prior $\mathbf{P}$.

-In the following, we provide detailed explanations using the W/S and A/D keyboard commands as examples.

-\textbf{Forward/Backward (W/S)}.
-The forward direction is defined as the negative $z$-axis of the previous camera coordinate system.
-Given a step size $\eta$, the camera translation is updated frame by frame as: